dbulla/ShowTHR/issues.md

       - [ ] Delete image
     - [ ] Main Mac will have a program that coordinates with the workers
       - [ ] Can they broadcast availability to server at startup?
+        - [ ] Need to know server IP
-        - [ ] Implies main server can listen to workers
+        - [ ] Implies main server can listen to workers - or ping them for status
+      - [ ] What happens when server is down?
         - [ ] Don't fail if server isn't available - wait XXX and try again forever
+      - [ ] What happens if worker dies? i.e., unfinished assigned job